 GOAL C-5 Make transit a viable transportation option for the community by supporting frequent, reliable, cost-efficient, and connected service.

-POLICIES Policy C-P5.1 Increase Transit Ridership.
+Policy C-P5.1 Increase Transit Ridership.
 Work with SamTrans and Caltrain to increase transit ridership.

 - Policy C-P5.2 Caltrain.
-Support Caltrain as a critical transit service in the City and Peninsula. - Policy C-P5.3California High Speed Rail.
+Support Caltrain as a critical transit service in the City and Peninsula.
+Policy C-P5.3 California High Speed Rail.
 Support and facilitate local and regional efforts to implement High Speed Rail.
-Work to provide multimodal connections between San Mateo and planned High Speed Rail stations. - Policy C-P5.4 Safety at At-Grade Rail Crossings.
-Eliminate existing at-grade rail crossings to improve safety and local multimodal circulation. - Policy C-P5.5 Transit Safety.
-Prioritize improvements to increase safety, access, comfort, and educate the public about the benefits of transit use at transit centers and bus stops in disadvantaged communities, along commercial corridors, and in dense, mixed-use neighborhoods. - Policy C-P5.6 Transit Access in New Developments.
+Work to provide multimodal connections between San Mateo and planned High Speed Rail stations.
+Policy C-P5.4 Safety at At-Grade Rail Crossings.
+Eliminate existing at-grade rail crossings to improve safety and local multimodal circulation.
+Policy C-P5.5 Transit Safety.
+Prioritize improvements to increase safety, access, comfort, and educate the public about the benefits of transit use at transit centers and bus stops in disadvantaged communities, along commercial corridors, and in dense, mixed-use neighborhoods.
+Policy C-P5.6 Transit Access in New Developments.
 Require new development projects to incorporate design elements that facilitate or improve access to public transit.

-- Action C-A5.1 Grade Separation Study.
+ACTIONS Action C-A5.1 Grade Separation Study.
 Conduct a grade separation feasibility study for all atgrade rail crossings in San Mateo.
-Identify funding to complete these grade crossing improvements. - Action C-A5.2 Transit Experience Improvements.
-Prioritize installing new transit shelters and benches or other seating and an energy-efficient street lighting program at transit stops in disadvantaged communities and areas that improve transit access, safety and experience. - Action C-A5.3 Transit Ridership.
-Coordinate with SamTrans, Caltrain, and Joint Powers Board (JPB) to support implementation of transit improvements, including the following: - Transit priority treatments, such as signal priority, on high frequency transit corridors. - Extended hours to provide service for shift workers. - Bus rapid transit (BRT) in San Mateo. - Caltrain modernization, electrification, transit experience improvements, and increased service frequency. - Support implementation of Caltrain's business plan, including increased service to San Mateo's three stations. - Improve Caltrain station access by ensuring sidewalks and bikeways near each station are designed to provide safe and convenient access to and from transit.
+Identify funding to complete these grade crossing improvements.
+Action C-A5.2 Transit Experience Improvements.
+Prioritize installing new transit shelters and benches or other seating and an energy-efficient street lighting program at transit stops in disadvantaged communities and areas that improve transit access, safety and experience.
+Action C-A5.3 Transit Ridership.
+Coordinate with SamTrans, Caltrain, and Joint Powers Board (JPB) to support implementation of transit improvements, including the - Transit priority treatments, such as signal priority, on high frequency transit corridors. - Extended hours to provide service for shift workers. - Bus rapid transit (BRT) in San Mateo.